 Conviction in what we do is everything - and, I believe, it is true for everyone, whether you are a man or a woman.
 It is, therefore, important that women give their best to anything they do - while supporting and encouraging each other in their endeavors and turning every adversity into an opportunity to achieve their goals.
 On a larger level, we hope to get more support from the government and corporates to bring in actionable, conducive policies and avenues to help us forge ahead.

 I have been fortunate to work with women entrepreneurs who have been always available to offer the right advice when I’ve been in need of advice and guidance on a particular matter.
 I believe this is the simplest but most impactful way to support anyone.
 I try to reciprocate all the support that I receive.

-I also believe it’s important to share positive and also not-so pleasant experience as ultimately, we’re all facing similar challenges and opportunities.
+I also believe it’s important to share positive and also not-so-pleasant experiences as ultimately, we’re all facing similar challenges and opportunities.
 Sharing experiences can not only help someone but could also provide oneself a solution to one’s own challenges.

 Fortunately, there are several forums and platforms that are emerging that allow women to support one another, which is not only encouraging but also instils confidence in one’s ability to continue working despite numerous challenges.
-These forums act as a safety net that allow women to learn of new developments, know what are the challenges that others are facing and solutions adopted to overcome these challenges.
+These forums act as a safety net that allows women to learn of new developments, know what are the challenges that others are facing, and solutions adopted to overcome these challenges.